Using the Secret Server SDK for DevOps

 Configuration Overview

 Secret Server exposes a REST API interface that is used by the SDK client.
 When the SDK sends a REST request, Secret Server determines where the request came from (via IP address) and what permissions it should be granted (via a rule set in Secret Server).
-Hence, once the client is initialized with Secret Server and the rule name, this configuration is stored and encrypted on the client machine, ready for subsequent calls.
+Once the client is initialized with Secret Server and the rule name, this configuration is stored and encrypted on the client machine, ready for subsequent calls.

 Out of the box, the SDK offers: